 We were just outside the city-limits of Watertown.
 It was Thanksgiving weekend.
 There had been much debate between my father and his parents about cleaning the birds inside the house if in fact we did shoot anything.
 My father said he could do it in the basement and would put down newspaper, but grandpa was pressuring him to take any birds we killed over to the game-processing place in town.
 I could always tell that Grandpa wasn’t as enthusiastic about hunting as my father.
 But part of this may have been that Ray’s eyes were bad and he couldn’t hit anything himself anymore.

 I caressed the stock of the double-barrel and gazed at the cow skulls that dotted the short grass of the pasture.
 There were dozens of them.
 I wondered how they got there and figured the herd must have died in a blizzard.
 They were bleached white by the elements, the hollow sockets of their eyes staring at nothing.
 A rooster flushed ahead of my father.
-I raised the gun to my shoulder and drew a bead on the bird.
+I shouldered the gun and drew a bead on the bird.
 It flew in the direction of the wind back over my father’s head.
 I raised the gun barrel safely into the air.
 My father blasted the rooster with his twelve-gauge.
 The bird dropped stone dead into the weeds leaving a cloud of feathers.

 “Why didn’t you shoot him?” my father demanded.